sefop/.github/profile/README.md

 These are not mathematical problems, these are software engineering problems.

-> [!NOTE]
-> The business value of the decision-support software investment is constrained by the software used to deliver it.
+> 💡 **The business value of the decision-support software investment is constrained by the software used to deliver it.**

 ---